CI Integration

 flutter build --releasewithshorebird releaseorshorebird patch.

-We have detailed instructions for integrating into
+We have detailed instructions for integrating into these providers:

-However if you do not use these providers, we’ve also provided generic instructions below:
+If you do not use these providers, we’ve also provided generic instructions below:

 Installing Shorebird